UI-Research/r4ds-exercises/docs/03-data-visualization.md

 <img src="03-data-visualization_files/figure-html/3-7-2a-1.png" width="672" />

-Or do the transformation ourselves and map directly using `geom_col`:
+Or do the transformation manually and map directly using `geom_col`:

 ```r